rabsef-bicrym/tudumvc/lesson1-the-bosun.md

       ![Image of Dev Environment](supplemental/devops.png)

 You're now ready to start developing.
-We should get our development files local to our VPS, just for convenience (not technically necessary):
+We should get our development files local to our environment, just for convenience (not technically necessary):

 ### Downloading this Repository
-In some folder of your VPS (not your `pier`), run `git clone https://github.com/rabsef-bicrym/tudumvc.git` in the shell to make a copy of the repository local to your VPS.
+In some folder of your development environment (not your `pier`), run `git clone https://github.com/rabsef-bicrym/tudumvc.git` in the shell to make a copy of the repository.
 This will make it very easy to copy files into our `/devops` folder as we move forward with the lessons.

 ### Adding `tudumvc` to a Moon
 {Instructions to follow - I have to test this and make the moon available}